 Fortunately, on iOS, backups are very easy and most people won't need to pay anything to do this.
 There are two ways to backup your data — iTunes, and iCloud.
 This guide will walk you through both methods of backing up your data.

-If you don’t have a PC or a Mac, backing up on iCloud may be your best option.
-These days 16GB iOS devices are slowly being phased out and that means most people will have a lot of data to be backed up on iCloud.
+If you don't have a PC or a Mac, backing up on iCloud may be your best option.
 The free tier on iCloud offers just 5GB of storage space and that might mean you'll need to shell out a small sum of Rs.
-65 (or $1) per month for 50GB of iCloud storage, that should be sufficient for iCloud backups and other purposes like storing your photos using the iCloud Photo Library.
+75 (or $1) per month for 50GB of iCloud storage, that should be sufficient for iCloud backups and other purposes like storing your photos using the iCloud Photo Library.

 Follow these steps to ensure that your iPhone, iPad, or iPod touch is backed up regularly on iCloud.